Azure-Samples/java-migration-copilot-samples/asset-manager/README.md

    ![Confirm Solution](doc-media/confirm-postgresql-solution.png)
 1. After clicking the **Run Task** button in the Assessment Report, the Copilot Chat panel will open with Agent Mode.
 1. The Copilot Agent will first analyze the project and generate a migration plan.
 1. After the plan is generated, Copilot Chat will stop with two generated files: **plan.md** and **progress.md**.
-Please manually input "Continue" or "Proceed" in the chat to confirm the plan and proceed with its subsequent actions to execute the plan.
+If prompted, enter "Continue" or "Proceed" in the chat to confirm and execute the plan.
 1. When the code is migrated, the extension will prepare the **CVE Validation and Fixing** process.
 Click **Allow** to proceed.
 1. Review the proposed code changes and click **Keep** to apply them.